Skip to main content

 Intracellular phosphate reception and signaling: A novel homeostatic system with roles for an orphan organelle?

-We provided first hints for the existence of this pathway, which may coordinate multiple systems for import, export and acidocalcisomal storage of Pi.
 Yeast cells serve us as a powerful model system for exploring this pathway.
 Yeast Pi transport and storage proteins are known.
-Furthermore, we can establish cell-free in vitro systems that reconstitute Pi-regulated transport and storage processes, providing an excellent basis for identifying signaling complexes and studying their dynamics.
+Furthermore, we can reconstitute Pi-regulated transport and storage processes in cell-free in vitro systems, providing powerful tools for identifying signalling mechanisms.

-In this project, we (A) generate novel tools to uncouple, individually manipulate and measure key parameters for the INPHORS pathway; (B) identify its components, study their interactions and regulation; (C) elucidate how acidocalcisomes are targeted by INPHORS and how they contribute to Pi homeostasis; (D) study the crosstalk between INPHORS and Pi-regulated transcriptional responses; (E) test the relevance of INPHORS for Pi homeostasis in mammalian cells.
+In this project, we set out to (A) generate novel tools to uncouple, individually manipulate and measure key parameters for the INPHORS pathway; (B) identify its components, study their interactions and regulation; (C) elucidate how INPHORS targest acidocalcisomes and how they contribute to Pi homeostasis; (D) study the crosstalk between INPHORS and Pi-regulated transcriptional responses; (E) test the relevance of INPHORS for Pi homeostasis in mammalian cells.

 Postulated system for Pi homeostasis in the cytosol, based on known components from yeast